pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 26](images/Slide26.png)

 Now that we have addressed some of the messy data details that influence the results we will get, we can start thinking about how to interpret the results.
 There are 6 ages, so time course patterns of protein expression will be of interest.
 Visualizing time course data is very challenging.
-With 6 time points, there are many possible patterns (steady up, steady down, flat, flat then up, flat then down, down the flat, up then flat, rise and fall, fall and rise, etc.).
-These time patterns will depend on the normalization choice similar to how statistical modeling was affected.
+With 6 time points, there are many possible patterns (steady up, steady down, flat, flat then up, flat then down, down then flat, up then flat, rise and fall, fall and rise, etc.).
+These time patterns will depend on normalization choices similar to how statistical modeling was affected.
 Small relative differences between ages and/or noisy data can make patterns hard to see.
-Clustering proteins by similar patterns sounds possible, but that is a difficult problem to code.
+Clustering proteins by similar patterns sounds interesting, but that is a difficult problem to code.

 Are there ways to simplify categorizing protein abundance changes given what we know about mouse lens development?
 One-way ANOVA tests if protein abundances across the ages are unlikely to have been the same (remember hypothesis testing is like asking backwards questions).
 Proteins with very small p-values mean one or more of the ages had very different abundances than the rest of the ages.
 Proteins that do not have very small p-values are likely similar abundances across the ages.
 As we have already seen, normalization choice has a big effect on numbers of statistically significant proteins.
 Since ANOVA does not tell us which age was different nor how it was different (up or down), we need additional information to sort out things.

 We know that the lens will grow over these ages and that older ages will have much more crystallin and other lens proteins.
 We know how over-expression of a small number of highly abundant proteins alters the proteomes.
 We assume/know that there will be large differences between the youngest ages and the oldest ages.
 We could compare E15 to P9, for example.
-With 3 replicates, we might get fewer false positive candidates of we combine the two youngest ages and the two oldest ages and compared those.
+With only 3 replicates, we might get fewer false positive candidates if we combine the two youngest ages and the two oldest ages and compared those (n=6 comparison).
 A simplified pair-wise comparison would give us complementary significance cutoffs to the ANOVA, allow for fold-change cutoffs, and give us candidate up or down directional changes.

 ---